madMAx43v3r/mmx-node/docs/src/content/docs/reference/hardfork-2.md

 Hardfork 2 activates at the block height configured by `ChainParams.hardfork2_height`.
 On mainnet this is block **5,050,000**, projected around 25 August 2026 (UTC).
 This is a block height, not a VDF height.

-Nodes participating at or beyond the activation height need hardfork-2-compatible software.
+`v1.5.0` is the minimum required Node version to support hardfork 2, commit `b58fa631d034503b1a9aeb3397387b5c64374586`.

 The new rules change block header hashing, challenge calculation, and smart contract argument handling.

 ## Summary